heptarch/heptarch.github.io/drafts/cone.md

 ## II. <a href="#toc">Overture</a><a id="sec-2" name="sec-2"></a>

+A cone is a naturally poetic shape: it radiates outward from a point, conveying via space what a stone dropped in a pond does through time.
+It is a spatial ripple.
+We will let this ripple carry us away from the object of our meditations and into art, literature, poetry, math, physics, architecture, engineering, and other realms.

 ## List

 - Self-organized criticality
+- Light cone
-- Designing a house
+- Designing a tiny house?
-- Cezanne
+- Cezanne / mountain
 - Mohr circle
-- Wang Wei
+- Wang Wei / chinese poem
-- Ording
+- Ording / proof of volume of cone?
-- Queneau
+- Queneau / EiS scenario
-- Stevens
+- Stevens / poem
 - Bach
 - Exam design
--
+- Boulee-style monolith?